What is the difference between a One Time Password and a Recovery One Time Password?

 What is a Recovery One Time Password (ROTP)?

-A Recovery One Time Password is something that is created for you automatically when you log in to LastPass via the web browser extension , and is not something you can write down.
+A Recovery One Time Password is something that is created for you automatically when you log in to LastPass via the web browser extension and/or online web Vault (i.e., the LastPass website), and is not something you can write down.

 When you log in to the LastPass from your desktop on multiple browsers and devices that you trust, you create a Recovery One Time Password on each browser and device.
 This means that if you ever make a change to your LastPass account that causes your Vault to be re-encrypted, the Recovery One Time Password will become invalidated on that browser & device combination, but you could still reset your Master Password from another browser & device combination.